 Two of the rooms open to the public have been restored to their fifteenth century appearance, as they would have looked during the reign of Henry V and Queen Catherine.
 Silk damask in shades of coral, gold and green with the initials "H" and "C" entwined with a lovers' knot decorate the bed, walls and furniture.
 Although the daybed and chair were used, the bed in the Queen's bedroom was symbolic and never slept in.

 The queen's bathroom, a small room, adjoins her bedroom.
 The bathtub is a simple wooden tub draped and Covered by a canopy of fine linen.

 King Henry VIII, perhaps the most famous of Leeds Castle's royal owners, transformed the castle in 1519 for his first wife, Catherine of Aragon (1485- 1536).
 The maiden's tower was constructed in about 1544 to house the Queen's Maids of Honour.
 Among them was Anne Boleyn of nearby Hever Castle.
-Anne was to become Henry's second wife and the mother of Elizabeth I. A jewel casket which once belonged to her is displayed in the Heraldry room.
-Henry VIII visited Leeds Castle often, and stayed there on his way to his famous meeting with Francis I of France at the Field of the Cloth of Gold in 1520.
+Anne was to become Henry's second wife and the mother of Elizabeth I. A jewel casket that once belonged to her is displayed in the Heraldry room.
+Henry VIII visited Leeds Castle often and stayed there on his way to his famous meeting with Francis I of France at the Field of the Cloth of Gold in 1520.
 A painting commemorating his meeting with his rival still hangs at the castle.
-Queen Elizabeth I was imprisoned in the castle for a while before her coronation.
+Queen Elizabeth, I was imprisoned in the castle for a while before her coronation.

 The last owner of Leeds Castle was an American, Lady Baillie who purchased it in 1926 and restored it.
 Following her death in 1975 it was left to the nation under the trusteeship of the charitable Leeds Castle Foundation.